e-vents/markdowns/JavaScript - Basics.md

     a = 1
 }
 ```
-The same is true if you want to use a variable only if it hold a valid value:
+The same is true if you want to use a variable only if it holds a valid value:
 ```javascript
 > if(a) {
     console.log(a)